openstack/barbican/install-guide/source/barbican-backend.rst

 Secrets are encrypted (and decrypted on retrieval) by a project specific Key Encryption Key (KEK), which resides in the HSM.

-The configuration for this plugin in ``barbican.conf`` with settings shown for use with a SafeNet HSM is as follows:
+The configuration for this plugin in ``/etc/barbican/barbican.conf`` with settings shown for use with a SafeNet HSM is as follows:

     .. code-block:: ini